 For being something that we do quite frequently, we’re not too great at optimizing our laundry cycles to be more energy-efficient, and it doesn’t make a ton of sense.
 Gallons and gallons of water are being pumped into these machines, and then we throw those clothes into another machine that fries them with heat for — if we’re being honest — far longer than they need.
 All that adds up to entirely too much money spent on energy and water bills!

 However, all is not lost.
 You can save plenty of money by utilizing a few easy and effective tips on making your laundry cycles more energy-efficient.
-What ways, you might ask?
-Well, let the professionals at Electric Today help you out!
-These tips can help you pocket those precious few extra bucks every month, and over time that savings can add up.
+In what ways, you might ask?
+Well, let the professionals at Home Service Heroes help you out!
+These tips can help you pocket those precious few extra bucks every month, and over time those savings can add up.
 To help maximize the various appliances or pieces of equipment in your home to make everything more energy-efficient, give us a call!

 - Shorten the Drying Cycle: More often than not, we overestimate the amount of time we think we need to dry our clothes, wasting energy we definitely didn’t need to use to… super-dry everything.
 Instead of guessing too high, start lower, at 40 minutes.
 If the clothes still aren’t dry, work your way up in 10-minute increments until they’re fluffy and warm.

-Hopefully these tips will help you and your family become more energy-efficient with a task you perform all the time!
+Hopefully, these tips will help you and your family become more energy-efficient with a task you perform all the time!
 By implementing even a few of them, you’ll begin to notice the savings pile up as the days fly by and wonder why you didn’t take advantage of them earlier.
-Electric Today has all the tools and expertise to optimize your appliances, so give us a call at 813-653-4221 and schedule an appointment today!
+Home Service Heroes has all the tools and expertise to optimize your appliances, so give us a call at (813) 696-3398 and schedule an appointment today!